wdporter/i-am-that-vuepress/48-awareness-is-free/readme.md

 **Q:**&ensp;May I be permitted to ask how did you arrive at your present condition?

-**M:**&ensp;My teacher told me to hold on to the sense ‘I Am’ tenaciously and not to swerve from it even for a moment.
+**M:**&ensp;My teacher told me to hold on to the sense ‘I am’ tenaciously and not to swerve from it even for a moment.
 I did my best to follow his advice and in a comparatively short time I realised within myself the truth of his teaching.
 All I did was to remember his teaching, his face and his words constantly.
 This brought an end to the mind; in the stillness of the mind I saw myself as I am — unbound.

 **Q:**&ensp;Was your realisation sudden or gradual?